 A: The crucial difference between the two tools is that a hammer drill is a handheld device while the drill press has a table where you put the workpiece you plan to cut.

 That being said, you can easily learn to operate both tools, although achieving high precision and expertise level might take a bit of time.
+Read on to find more details on choosing the right hammer drill.

 - Q: How to Safely Use a Drill Press?